serendeepia/serendeepia.github.io/index.md

 Serendeepia is a group of experts in Machine Learning and Deep Learning with a passion for startups.
 We build custom solutions based on state of the art research and we help our customers to develop their own capability to use Artificial Intelligence.

-We are a multidisciplinar and experienced team with a strong background in Artificial Intelligence research.
-We have PhD and MBA and we have been leading Machine Learning projects in large consultancy companies and startups around the world (London, San Francisco, Madrid).
+We are a multidisciplinar and experienced team with a strong background in Artificial Intelligence research, Artificial Cognitive Systems and Digital Businesss.
+Over the last years We have been leading Machine Learning projects in large consultancy firms and startups around the world (London, San Francisco, Madrid).

 <p style="text-align: center">